 The Stroke Program at Johns Hopkins All Children’s Hospital provides family-centered, comprehensive, and coordinated care to infants, children and teens who have suffered a stroke.
-We combine the expertise from Johns Hopkins All Children's Hospital in St. Petersburg, Florida, and the Johns Hopkins Bloomberg Children's Center in Baltimore, Maryland.
+We combine the expertise from Johns Hopkins All Children's Hospital in St. Petersburg, Florida, and the Johns Hopkins Children's Center in Baltimore.

 Optimal care of a child who has experienced a stroke involves a variety of pediatric specialists working together to develop individualized treatment plans.
 The Stroke Clinic at Johns Hopkins All Children’s Hospital is a multidisciplinary outpatient clinic that brings together a team of professionals devoted to stroke in children, including neurologists, hematologists, rehabilitation physicians and therapists, neuropsychologists, radiologists and a care coordinator.
 The team’s collaborative and coordinated approach to care is aimed at preventing future strokes and helping a child to achieve maximum recovery from stroke.